 - Custom requests available

-- Email, phone, and payment card masking features
+- Email, phone, and payment card masking options

 - Multiple support channels such as email, live chat, and web contact form